 The graphics of GSPro are really good — on the same tier as TGC 2019 and E6 CONNECT.
 4K is supported, which is great.
 We especially like the texture of the turf and the sharpness of the foliage.

-Having said that, we do find the lighting to be a bit flat, and despite their claims about ball physics, the roll of the ball can feel quite unnatural, especially on slow greens.
-However, the developers are continuing to improve the graphics with updates.
+Having said that, we do find the lighting to be a bit flat, and the roll of the ball can feel quite unnatural, especially on slow greens.
+However, the developers have improved ball physics in the recent v3 update and will continue to improve the graphics over time.

 Requirements